 9. Trade credit/ vendor credit

 By negotiating a deal with your suppliers, payment for raw materials or goods supplied may be deferred to a future date.
 This enables you to use the income generated from the sales of the goods manufactured to pay up your debt instead of borrowing to do so.
-The success and availability of trade credits depends on the track record of your enterprise and the willingness of the supplier to part with his goods for several weeks before you finally pay up.
+The success and availability of trade credits depend on the track record of your enterprise and the willingness of the supplier to part with his goods for several weeks before you finally pay up.
 You should know that suppliers who agree to supply goods on credit might not do so at the lowest price in town.

 You should bear in mind that the viability of various funding vehicles may vary over time as the economic climate shift.
 Capital requirements for your business at different state (growth condition) and stage need different funding vehicles, all with different rules and steps and yet similar in many ways.
 Making the best choice that suits your business financial need is of paramount importance to your enterprise.
-As an entrepreneur, it is advisable that you first of all determine how much your business really need before sourcing for funds.
+As an entrepreneur, it is advisable that you, first of all, determine how much your business really need before sourcing for funds.
 This is to avoid borrowing too much money or less than you really need as both are not healthy for your business.

 - Small Business Development Centre (2013).
 Capital Opportunities for Small Businesses: A Guide to Financial Resources for Small Business in North Carolina.
 North Carolina: The University of North Carolina’s Small Business and Technology Development Center (SBTDC).